-If an electronic system is unavailable and the initial pilot order cannot be processed electronically, the agent or the vessel's captain must report the initial pilot order to the pilot request service via the other means of communication.
+If an electronic system is unavailable and the initial pilot order cannot be processed electronically, the agent or the commander must report the initial pilot order to the pilot request service via the other means of communication.

-The harbour master's office or the pilot request service will inform the agent or the vessel's captain when the emergency procedure is initiated or terminated.
+The harbour master's office or the pilot request service will inform the agent or the commander when the emergency procedure is initiated or terminated.